1920 Edmonton municipal election

 The 1920 municipal election was held December 13, 1920, to elect a mayor and six aldermen to sit on Edmonton City Council and three trustees to sit on the public school board.
 J Cormack, Joseph Gariépy and J J Murray were acclaimed to two-year terms on the separate school board.
-In the election's only plebiscite, Edmontonians rejected a proposal to pay their aldermen for the second consecutive election.
+In a plebiscite held at the same time, Edmontonians repeated their previous year's rejection of a proposal to pay aldermen.
+Ratepayers also voted down the various money bylaws that were up for discussion.